RobRich999/LLVM_Optimized_AVX2/README.md

 **Note regarding Windows cross-building:**

-The release builds include the needed compiler-rt libraries to support the Linux cross-building of Chromium for Windows.

-Alternatively, if using the build script, the LLVM lib/clang/19/lib/windows library files will need to be copied manually from the LLVM package bundled by Chromium.
+If cross-building Windows binaries, the LLVM lib/clang/19/lib/windows library files will need to be copied manually from the LLVM package bundled by Chromium.

 ****